 PLUS Loans have a higher interest rate than other federal student loans.
-Their current interest rate is 7.08%**.
-If you can afford the payments now, it’s a good idea to look into private student loans and compare them to PLUS Loans.
+If you can afford the student loan payments now, it’s a good idea to look into private student loans and compare them to PLUS Loans.
 Often you can find a better rate with a private student loan if you have a good credit score.

 What if you don’t have a strong credit score?

 If you don’t have the credit score you need for a private student loan, you have a few options.